PRESERVING THE PAST . . . . FOR THE FUTURE

 Greyhound (Dwelling house)

 (dwelling houses on site),

-(There are others in the toon that may or may not reopen, but these two are demolished!!
+(There are others in the toon that may or may not reopen, but the Dalespark and Number 10 as well as McLean Arms are demolished!!

 Village Inn (Dwelling house)